-Donna J.Garvey, Director Hattiesburg, MS 39406-5028 (601) 266-4571
+Donna J.Garvey, Director Janice Thompson, Assistant Director Hattiesburg, MS 39406-5028 (601) 266-4571

-The Office of Educational Field Experiences (OEFE) has been directed by the Professional Education Council of The University of Southern Mississippi to act as the central clearinghouse for the placement of pre-professional education students into the classroom for the purpose of field experience in public schools.
-Although the requirements vary from course to course, students average 15-20 hours of classroom involvement during a semester's placement.
+The Office of Educational Field Experiences (OEFE) has been directed by the Professional Education Council of The University of Southern Mississippi to act as the central clearinghouse for the pre-student teaching and student teaching placements.
+Although specific requirements vary from course to course, pre-student teaching candidates are required to complete a minimum of 15 clock hours of observation and 15 clock hours of practicum prior to student teaching.